 The atrocities leveled against Native People has resulted in mislabeling members with no member input.
 The Muwekma Ohlone Tribe, without any input from the tribe and without consultation, were mislabeled the Verona Band after a nearby railroad station.
-Additionally, the Muwekma Ohlone Tribe was slated to receive land in 1914 and again in 1927 but, without a site visit or consultation with the tribe, they were removed from the list of tribes scheduled to receive land.
+Additionally, the Muwekma Ohlone Tribe was slated to receive land in 1914 and again in 1927 but, without a site visit or consultation with the tribe, they were removed from the list of tTribes scheduled to receive land.
 This adversely affected their ability to have homes, community spaces for gatherings, religious ceremonies, and other important cultural events.
-The mislabeling and denial of land-to-them, were and are very harmful to Muwekma Ohlone members.
+The mislabeling and denial of land to them, were and are very harmful to Muwekma Ohlone members.
 These events led to the start of the intentional extermination of their language, cultural practices and religious rights.

-A Native land acknowledgment will support the healing of generations of trauma and promote them in finding their voice in the conversation of where and how they fit into the diverse community of the Bay Area in general, and San Jose in particular.
+A Native land acknowledgment will support the healing of generations of trauma and promote them in finding their voice in the conversation of where and how they fit into the diverse community of the Bay Areain general, and San Jose in particular.
 Land acknowledgements are very important for the healing process.
 They recognize the existence of Native People, not only that they were here in some distant past, but rather they are alive and thriving.
 The Muwekma Ohlone people are stewards of their ancestral land, preserving their connections from past to future generations.
 This acknowledgement will also recognize and show appreciation for the contributions their ancestors have made to our shared history.

 Including this in our Charter is of the utmost importance to our Native community.
-It is the first step to healing the community by acknowledging its importance to the Muwekma Ohlone thie and other included in the properties of the country.
-It is the first step to healing the community by acknowledging its importance to the Muwekma Ohlone thie and other includes in California and the rest of the country.
+It is the first step to healing the community by acknowledging its importance to the Muwekma Ohlone tribe and other indigenous pPeople.
+This is, to our knowledge, becoming a common practice in many places in California and the rest of the country.